AMiketta/ioBroker.solaredgePowerFlow/README.md

 ## solaredge adapter for ioBroker

 Get data from solaredge monitoring portal.
-Currently, only the /overview data point is used to get the current power and day/month/year/lifetime energy readings.
+Currently, only the /siteCurrentPowerFlow data point is used to get the current PV GRID and LOAD energy readings.

 You can also enable modbus on your solaredge device if it's a newer one and read the data directly.